-Pooled Budgets
+Aligned Budgets

-The Council is in a pooled budget arrangement with the Clinical Commissioning Groups (CCGs) covering the Birmingham area, namely, Birmingham & Solihull CCG and Sandwell and West Birmingham CCG.
-The pooled budget covers the joint commissioning of services relating to Mental Health and Learning Disabilities.
-The objective of the pooled arrangement is to improve services for users through closer working and co-operation in the commissioning of services.
-The arrangements have been established pursuant to Section 75 of the NHS Act 2006 and related Regulations with the Council hosting the Learning Disability element and the combined CCGs hosting Mental Health Services provision.
-The table below summarises the financial activity for the year.
+The Council is party to an aligned commissioning agreement with the Clinical Commissioning Groups (CCGs) covering the Birmingham area, namely, Birmingham & Solihull CCG and Sandwell and West Birmingham CCG.
+The Adults with Learning Disabilities (LD) Integrated Commissioning Board has representation from the City Council and NHS bodies and reviews the expenditure plans for the services but there is no arrangement in place to pool City Council and NHS budgets for the services.
+The objective of the arrangement is to improve services for users through closer working and co-operation in the commissioning of services and have been established pursuant to Section 75 of the NHS Act 2006 and related Regulations.
+The table below summarises the financial activity relating to Adults with a Learning Disability element for the year.

-2018/19 2019)/20 Funding provided to the pooled budget £m £m £m £m Birmingham City Council Combined Clinical Commissioning Groups 108.2 174.7 282.9 104.2 174.7 278.9 Expenditure met from the pooled budget Birmingham City Council Combined Clinical Commissioning Groups 108.2 174.7 282.9 104.2 174.7 278.9 Net surplus arising from the pooled budget during the year - - - -
+2018/19 2019)/20 Funding provided to the aligned budget £m £m £m £m Birmingham City Council Combined Clinical Commissioning Groups 108.2 174.7 282.9 109.0 53.3 162.3 Expenditure met from the aligned budget Birmingham City Council Combined Clinical Commissioning Groups 108.2 174.7 282.9 109.0 53.3 162.3 Net surplus arising from the pooled budget during the year - -